RTG Bills Online is the online version of RTG Bills. It works in a Web browser. We offer RTG Bills Online as a monthly or yearly subscription.

 If you have been using RTG Bills with RTG Timer Online, your User Name and Password should have been entered here already.
 Enter them now, if necessary.

-Be sure to enter the User Name and Password for RTG Bills Online (or RTG Timer Online - they are the same), not your User Name and Password for Windows.
+Be sure to enter the User Name and Password for RTG Bills Online (or RTG Timer Online - they are the same), not your username and password for Windows, and not your username and password for RTG Bills on the PC.

-The Server number must be 3.
+Set the Server number to 3.
 Click Close when everything is set properly.

 Choose File > Tools.
 You will see the Tools window.
 Look for the line that says Upload Converted RTG Bills Data and double-click that line to start the conversion software.